Skip to Content

 Skooliepalooza is a FREE event that pops up in the desert every year.
 Imagine over 800 buses, vans, trailers, and rigs all gathered together to build community!
 It boosts a sound circus, arts and crafts section, silent camp, and family camp areas.

-My partner and I went to Skooliepalooza in 2023 and had no idea what to expect.
+My partner and I went to Skooliepalooza and had no idea what to expect.
 We ended up having a blast and coming away with new friends.
 But here is what we wished we knew before we went.

-Skooliepalooza 2024: The “Un-Gathering” Event
+Skooliepalooza 2026: The “Un-Gathering” Event

 Skooliepalooza is a non-event event.
-Essentially that means that no permits exist for the event, so it’s not an event.
+Essentially, that means that no permits exist for the event, so it’s not an event.
 Confused?
 Don’t worry.

 🗺️ Basically, hundreds of people drive to a set of GPS coordinates provided about a week before the event.
 Then, those hundreds of people create a pop-up small city of nomads.
-After about a week, everyone cleans up and drives their separate directions, often in caravans.
+After about a week, everyone cleans up and drives in separate directions, often in caravans.

 If you have a hard time believing this…keep reading.
 It’s a very peculiar “un-gathering” event.